 The Office of Student and Family Support and Engagement (OSFSE) is committed to providing the services and programs needed to promote positive school cultures and advance the academic, social, physical and emotional well-being of each and every student.

-The new Safe Schools Maryland Tip Line is an anonymous reporting system used to report threats to the safety and/or well-being of students and school facilities.
-Trained technicians respond to reports 24 hours a day, 7 days a week, 365 days a year.
-Tip line staff will share incoming information with appropriate school system officials and staff, as well as law enforcement personnel, emergency and medical staff.
+The Safe Schools Maryland Tip Line is an anonymous reporting system used to report threats to the safety and/or well-being of students and school facilities.
+Trained technicians respond to reports 24/7, 365 days a year.
+Tip line staff share incoming information with appropriate school system officials and staff, as well as law enforcement personnel, emergency and medical staff.
 Report an anonymous tip to Safe Schools Maryland now or call 1-833-MD-B-SAFE (1-833-632-7233).

 Interested in volunteering in our schools?
 Learn how or complete this volunteer form and submit it to school administrators to inform the school of your interest.